Lions and Muons: Optimization via Stochastic Frank-Wolfe under Heavy-Tailed Noise: Discussion and Future Directions

 \section{Discussion and Future Directions}

-In this work, we have introduced a generalized framework of Stochastic Frank-Wolfe algorithms that unifies Lion and Muon under appropriate norm constraints, and we have provided convergence guarantees under the standard smoothness and bounded variance assumptions in the general non-convex case.
-We have shown that this convergence guarantee translates into convergence to a KKT point of the constrained problem.
+In this work, we have presented a generalized formulation of Stochastic Frank-Wolfe algorithms, and we have established a comprehensive set of previously missing theoretical results in the non-convex setting, including smooth functions with bounded variance (Theorem~\ref{th: Lion_Muon_as_FW}), smooth stochastic functions with bounded variance and variance reduction (Theorem~\ref{alg:SFW_VR}), and with clipping in the presence of more heavy-tailed noise assumptions (Theorems~\ref{thm:SFW-Clipping} and \ref{thm:SFW-Clipping-VarianceReduction}).
+In particular, we have demonstrated that the proposed Stochastic Frank-Wolfe unifies Lion and Muon under suitable norm constraints, while also extending to \textit{any} convex constraint set, which in turn broadens the scope of algorithms to which its convergence guarantees apply.
+In the case of norm-ball constraints, as in Lion or Muon, we have shown that our convergence guarantees in terms of the Frank-Wolfe gap translate into convergence to a KKT point of the constrained problem.
 Furthermore, we have demonstrated that by incorporating a variance reduction term, we can obtain an improved convergence rate in terms of stochastic gradient evaluations.
 Finally, we have considered the heavy-tailed noise case, where the stochastic gradients satisfy a weaker assumption than bounded variance, and we have provided variants with gradient clipping and variance reduction that satisfy high-probability bounds.
+Our experimental results validated the theoretical guarantees by demonstrating the improved convergence of the enhanced variants over the baseline ones.